artsalliancemedia/smpteparsers/doc/facilityparser.rst

 Facility Parser
 ================================

-The Facility Parser takes an FLM-x feed and parses it into memory as python objects.
+The Facility Parser takes an FLM and parses it into memory as python objects.
-It contains a range of convenience methods to access the data from the XML feed.
+It contains a range of convenience methods to access the data from the XML document.

 .. autoclass:: FacilityParser
    :members: